animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Got to message someone named Tayler a week after my Taylor-CAM paper who reached out to me on Facebook who turned out to be a cam-girl ([“Taylor-CAM”](https://arxiv.org/abs/2006.08601))…
 - She was quite a synchronicity because she went through a similar thing that I did on the same Christmas, 2018 night, except together with a bald Jewish guy (who she was married to at the time), and our interaction began exactly one week after I first archived my Taylor-CAM paper, my first-ever published paper, though I only realized all of this two years later when I was mourning that she’d stopped messaging with me on our coinciding November birthdays — yes really I’m serious.
 Well, coinciding week-wise.
 She was a couple years younger than me.
-- However, still in the summer, after telling me she loved me and intense flirting, including at one point offering to pay for my plane tickets to fly to her (which I couldn't do because of an eczema outbreak that coincided during this whole time), she lost interest in me.
+- However, still in the summer, after telling me she loved me and intense flirting, including at one point offering to pay for my plane tickets to fly to her (which I couldn't do because of an eczema outbreak that coincided during this whole time), she lost interest in me and was starting to see other guys.
 At which point, around August, prior to our coinciding birthdays and her blocking me, I went a little crazy.
 - We never met.

 > [!WARNING]